-The Alliance to Reduce Crime against Heritage (ARCH) is a new voluntary national network which will take forward initiatives to tackle heritage crime and galvanise local action as part of the Heritage Crime Programme.
+The Alliance to Reduce Crime against Heritage (ARCH), launched in 2011, is a voluntary national network which takes forward initiatives to tackle heritage crime and galvanise local action as part of the Heritage Crime Programme.

 The overriding objective of the group is to reduce the amount of crime that causes damage to or interferes with the enjoyment of heritage assets in England.

 Members of ARCH have a shared interest in preventing and seeing effective enforcement of heritage crime.
 Through conferences and training events, the group will be a means of discussing priorities, sharing information about heritage crime, carrying out training, highlighting best practice and making local contacts.

 A conference for ARCH members will be held annually where experiences, ideas and priorities for tackling heritage crime can be shared.

 The second conference organised by the Alliance to Reduce Crime against Heritage (ARCH) was held in London on 21 March 2012.
 Representatives from a wide range of organisations came together to discuss the problem of heritage crime, learn more about the Heritage Crime Programme and how they could tackle heritage crime in their areas by developing a partnership model.

 The conference was attended by Heritage Minister John Penrose MP, Chief Constable Richard Crompton of Lincolnshire Police and lead for Association of Chief Police Officers (ACPO) on matters relating to Rural Issues and Wildlife and Heritage Crime and Hilarie McNae, a heritage champion and councillor of Cheshire West and Chester Council who has taken many innovative steps in her area to tackle the problem.